ketozhang/notes/mynotebook/Data_Science/Probability_Theory/Concentration_Inequality/Law_of_Large_Numbers.md

----
-title: Law of Large Numbers
+#  Law of Large Numbers
----

 For a sequence of iid random variables $X_1,\ldots,X_n$ let the **sample mean** be defined as,